RubenDillon/tanzu/tap7/readme.md

 	    curl -k https://simple-web-app.default.tanzulatam.name/hello

 ```

 ## Steps to create a TAP workload from an existing application
 ```
-        We will deploy a Hello World application based on .NET that is available in the Azure examples
+        We will deploy a Hello World application based on .NET that is available in Azure examples

             tanzu apps workload create hello-world \
             --git-repo https://github.com/Azure-Samples/dotnetcore-docs-hello-world \